ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 categories:
 ---

-If someone asks me about trading, I usually can't speak very well about it on the spot.
-So here we go.
+If someone asks me about trading, it's tough to give a good answer on the spot.
+So I'm gonna write it out.

 * TOC
 {:toc}